 Try a product called FortiFlora.
 This product can be obtained from your veterinarian or online.
 Most cats love FortiFlora.
 This is a probiotic made by Purina.
 You use it as a flavor enhancer and it has the added benefit of being good for your RagaMuffin cat.
 The base ingredient in FortiFlora is animal digest, which is the substance that makes dry food so enticing to cats.
 The directions say to use 1 package/day – and you can use this much if you want to, but ¼ of a package is usually sufficient.

-Perseverance and patience are key and remember do not starve you cat while transitioning them to canned cat food.
+Perseverance and patience are key to providing a healthy diet and nutrition to your kitty and remember do not starve your cat while transitioning them to canned cat food.

 A healthy treat for your cats is Halo-Liv-a-Littles freeze-dried treats.
 Most cats love them and they contain nothing except for the freeze-dried meat.
 Many RagaMuffin cats love the chicken Halo-Liv-a-Littles.
 It may also be helpful for you to read the information on the page that addresses dealing with finicky eaters.